szstonelee/redisoo/build.md

 2. SOCI (if useing MySQL, you need install MySQL C Client Library first)
 3. Jemaloc (only for Linux, already in Makefile of Redisoo)

+The following sections will guide you to install the libraries.

 ## How install MySQL C Client Library

 ### Reference Website